 Whether these were practice sketches done by the artist or early artworks which were started then discarded, it was a wonderful and surprising insight to the artist’s process.

 When we shone light from below (known as transmitted light) we discovered different partial watermarks.
 When put all together it revealed ‘J WHATMAN 1886’.
-The watercolour paper had been made by this UK based paper mill in 1886 then found its way to Australia to be painted by the Australian artist Frederick Elliot in approximately 1900.
+The watercolour paper had been made by this UK based paper mill in 1886 then found its way to Australia to be painted by the Australian artist Frederick Elliott in approximately 1900.
 What a find!